mkoehnke/WKZombie/README.md

 #### Automation with WKZombie

-The same navigation process can be reproduced **automatically** within an iOS app linking WKZombie *Actions*.
+The same navigation process can be reproduced **automatically** within an iOS/OSX app linking WKZombie *Actions*.
 In addition, it is now possible to manipulate or display this data in a native way with *UITextfield*, *UIButton* and a *UITableView*. **Take a look at the demo project to see how to use it.**

 <img src="https://raw.githubusercontent.com/mkoehnke/WKZombie/master/Resources/WKZombie-Simulator-Demo.gif" />